 The Cohoes Water Filtration Plant is a 14-acre secured site with a 10 -acre untreated water reservoir that has a holding capacity for a 3.2 MWdc floating solar array estimated to produce 4,153,000 KWHrs in year one.
 Generating 100% of our municipal facilities’ energy demand using floating solar requires an installation producing 60% of the Cohoes reservoir's capacity, leaving 40% to address additional economic/environmental justice issues within our community.

 Floating solar arrays are a relatively new but proven technology used overseas - and in a limited way in the United States, including in Sayreville NJ.
 Municipalities installing floating solar typically enter into either a lease agreement or a power purchase agreement with a third party non-government entity.
 The private partnership approach facilitates overcoming up-front-cost barriers.
 However, the majority of the economic benefit, by way of tax credits and full life-cycle savings, accrues to the asset owner, which in this scenario is the private developer and not the municipality.

 It appears to be most economically advantageous over time (perhaps a novel approach in the United States) for the City to own and operate floating solar arrays on the Cohoes reservoir.
 This proof of concept has been demonstrated by the City of Somerton, AZ solar project -- awarded CDBG funding in 2012 to purchase/install solar panels to power the city’s water treatment plant.

-This transformative clean energy infrastructure proposal was developed in partnership with RETTEW Engineering, and with other expert guidance.
+This transformative clean energy infrastructure proposal was developed in partnership with US Floating Solar and RETTEW Engineering, and with other expert guidance.